jack17529/InstallingSoftwareUsingAnsiblePlaybook/README.md

 # InstallingSoftwareUsingAnsible

-This is how I helped `Senior Lab Technology Manager` to install packages in all the labs using his main computer.
+This is how I helped `Senior Lab Manager` to install packages in all the labs using his main computer.
 I automated the process of installing packages using ansible playbook on around 150 computers present in my college.
 This playbook installs `nmap` and `nginx` packages directly from the net and install java from the `java rpm file` downloaded by the master node by pushing it to the remote machines.

 ## Instructions